 Detects discrepancies and clarifies data through telephonic and electronic inquiries, correspondence, and interviews; recognizes and re-calculates incorrect payments of benefits and established overpayments;

-Reviews initial claims for PFML benefits; determines the need to obtain additional medical documentation or supporting evidence from medical and non-medical providers;
+Reviews initial claims for program benefits; determines the need to obtain additional employment or medical documentation or supporting evidence from employers, medical and non-medical providers;

-Prepares written correspondence to medical and non-medical providers of information and conducts basic investigative telephonic interviews with these providers when necessary;
+Prepares written correspondence to medical and non-medical providers of information and conducts telephonic interviews with these providers when necessary;

 Performs other duties as required.